RyanSkraba/components/README.md

 - Specific Maven settings are required.
 See instructions in [tooling](/tooling/).
 WARNING : make sure to launch `mvn clean install` and not (mvn test) because the OSGI tests are bases on the installed bundle and not the one in the current maven reactor.

-## IDE setup
+## IDE Setup
 See the [tooling](/tooling/) folder.

-## Tests
+## Tests Associated with Maven Build
-there are 2 kinds of tests, Unit test and Integration test.
+There are 2 kinds of tests, Unit tests and Integration tests.

-**Integration tests** can be use to connect to actual system and they all **must be prefixed with TestIT**.
+**Integration tests** can be used to connect to actual system and they all *are suffixed with TestIT**.
-  - The Unit test are executed during the maven build in the *test* phase that is before the packaging of the artifact, whereas
+  - The Unit tests are executed during the maven build in the *test* phase that is before the packaging of the artifact, whereas
   - The Integration tests are executed after the *packaging* phase.

 The salesforce integration tests require some credentials to be set in the maven .m2/settings.xml, here is an example
 ```
   <profiles>